tanikasuresh/DETE-Employee-Exit-Survey-Analysis/README.md

 when noneOfTheAbove = 'TRUE' then null else FALSE
 ```
+#### Now the dataset comprises of 8 columns:
+- `separationType` - overall reason for departure
+- `ceaseDate` - year of departure
+- `startDate` - year the respondent's employment began
+- `years` - total years worked
+- `position` - job role
+- `dissatisfaction ` - whether the respondent was dissatisfied with the company
+- `gender `
+- `age`

 ### With these changes, our dataset is much more relevant and easier to manipulate for the analysis.

 ## Analysis